wpscholar/satis/README.md

 ```

-You must create a personal access token with repository access and set it as the `WEBHOOK_TOKEN` secret.
+You must create a [personal access token](https://github.com/settings/tokens) with `repo` access and set it as the `WEBHOOK_TOKEN` secret on the remote repository.
+Also, make sure that GitHub Actions is enabled for the repository.